YasinEhsan/developer-drills/graphs/README.md

 Problems and notes on sub-topic graphs.

 ## basics
-- the adjacency list of a graph can be represented using an adjacency list, adjacency matrix, incidence matrix, incidence list and adjacency sets
+- Graphs can be represented using objects an pointers(node/vertex), edge list, adjacency list, adjacency matrix, incidence matrix, incidence list or adjacency sets
-- each have its pros and cons and used relative to problem.
-Commonly used are **adjacency matrix** and **adjacency list**
+- Commonly used are **adjacency matrix** and **adjacency list**

+- Each graph problem is some version of a DFS / BFS traversal